-How We Build Muscle
+How You Build Muscle

 Mechanical Tension: Tension is the result of lifting heavy weights through a full range of motion.
 Basically, if you lift heavy weight at a relatively slow speed, you'll promote muscle growth.

 Metabolic Stress: If you've felt your legs "pumped" after a hard leg workout, you've felt metabolic stress.
-This burn or pump is the result of muscular by-products like lactate and the inability of blood to escape a working muscle.
+This burn or pump is the result of muscular byproducts like lactate and the inability of blood to escape a working muscle.
 That means this metabolic stress, or "burn" during a high-rep set of crunches signals your muscles to grow.

 Muscular Damage: The soreness you feel after a workout, whether it's your legs from squats or abs from crunches, is an indication of muscular damage.
 This damage tells your muscle fibers they must grow bigger and stronger to become more resilient to the same workout next time.
 As a result of muscular damage, your muscles are triggered to grow.